 Defense Acquisition Regulations System, Department of Defense (DoD).

-Consideration will be given to all comments received by December 28, 2020.
+DoD will consider all comments received by November 10, 2020.

 Start Supplemental Information

 Title and OMB Number: Transportation, and related clauses—DoD FAR Supplement Part 247, OMB Control Number 0704-0245.

 Affected Public: Businesses or other for-profit and not-for-profit institutions.